Fleets

 There are various requirements to increase the efficiency of vehicles owned and operated by state entities.

-Additionally, two statewide contracts were developed and released to support fleet efficiency efforts.
-Managed by the Operational Services Division, contracts VEH110 for Light and Medium Duty Vehicles and VEH111 for Heavy Duty Vehicles and On-Road Construction prioritized electrification and efficiency during the contract development and bidder evaluation process in order to provide public entities with greater access to fuel efficient vehicles by ensuring an array of electric, hybrid, and alternative fuel vehicles are available for purchase by any state agency, campus, or municipality.
+Additionally, two statewide contracts were developed to support fleet efficiency efforts.
+Managed by the Operational Services Division, contracts VEH110 for Light and Medium Duty Vehicles and VEH111 for Heavy Duty Vehicles and On-Road Construction prioritized electrification and efficiency during the contract development and bidder evaluation process in order to provide public entities with greater access to zero-emission and fuel efficient vehicles by ensuring an array of electric, hybrid, and alternative fuel vehicles are available for purchase by any state agency, campus, or municipality.
 Taking this a step further, VEH110 requires awarded vendors to offer only battery-electric, plug-in hybrid electric, or hybrid models for any sedan, minivan, or SUV listed on the contract.
-Through the various statewide contracts, there are now 20 full battery-electric models, 10 plug-in hybrid models, and 16 hybrid electric models available for purchase by any eligible entity (including all state and local government entities) in the Commonwealth.
+OSD is working to expand the offerings on statewide contract to encompass a broader range of vehicle types and OEMs.

-In addition, the Advanced Vehicle Technologies statewide contract (VEH102) provides state and municipal entities access to a variety of electric vehicle charging station options, as well as after-market battery-electric vehicles, and idle reduction technologies.
+In addition, the Advanced Vehicle Technologies statewide contract (VEH102) provides state and municipal entities access to a variety of electric vehicle charging station options and turnkey installation vendors, as well as after-market battery-electric vehicles, and idle reduction technologies.

 Michigan has committed to electrification of the state's vehicle fleet, starting with $10 million FY2023 budget proposal.
 However, no specific policy or target is in place or proposed.